jeetdas/Clojure-Coin-Line-Game/README.md

 There are two text files, one with 10 numbers to test the algorithm and one with 10,000 numbers to run the program on.

-To run: 'lein run' from project directory
+To run: 'lein run filePath' from project directory

+Example: lein run '/Users/jeet/Workspace/Clojure_projects/cs-441-coin-game/resources/10.txt'

 ## License